Pablo Ocampo Street: Route description

 The Manila section runs from the intersection of Roxas Boulevard and Pedro Bukaneg Street, near the Cultural Center of the Philippines.
 It heads east through the city's southern limits in Malate district.
-It crosses Harrison Avenue, Adriatico Street, and Taft Avenue, passing beneath LRT Line 1.
+It crosses Harrison Street, Adriatico Street, and Taft Avenue, passing beneath LRT Line 1.
 From there, it continues another kilometer past the Singalong area and southwestern San Andres district toward Osmeña Highway.
 Upon entering Makati east of Osmeña Highway, the road turns east at Kamagong Street, where it becomes Ocampo Street Extension or Vito Cruz Street Extension.
 It passes through barangays La Paz, San Antonio, and Santa Cruz in northwestern Makati until it meets its eastern terminus at South Avenue, west of the Manila South Cemetery.
-The street carries two-way traffic, except for its section from Taft to Arellano Avenues, which carries one-way eastbound traffic and from Arellano Avenue to Chino Roces Avenue, which carries one-way westbound traffic.
+The street carries two-way traffic, except for its section from Taft Avenue to Arellano Street, which carries one-way eastbound traffic and from Arellano Street to Chino Roces Avenue, which carries one-way westbound traffic.